christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Flaccus dies at the same time Polemon II of Pontus takes power, and then Polemon II of Pontus dies around the same time Titus becomes emperor.
-The way to connect them is through the fact that they were all married to the same woman, Berenice, granddaughter of King Herod.
+The way to connect them is through the fact that they were all married to the same woman, Berenice, granddaughter of King Herod (Bernice was also married to a man named "Marcus Antonius Polemo II").

 I. The Ptolemaic, Julio-Claudian & Bosphoran Bloodline